yuanmingwang/ai-music-detector-transformer/README.md

 2. Place the files into the expected `dataset/` structure.
 3. Generate `train.csv`, `valid.csv`, and `test.csv`.
 4. Point your config to those split CSVs.

-If you are working from a SONICS-style setup, [`README_SONIC.md`](d:/GitHub/Project/Python/ai-music-detector-transformer/README_SONIC.md) is the best reference for the original dataset sources and expected metadata fields.

 In practice, you need: